cutaway-security/ics-summit-2025-osint-workshop/ai_tools.md

 # OSINT Workshop
 [Agenda](./index.md)

-## Artificial Intelligence / Language Model Prompt Summary
+## Artificial Intelligence / Language Model Summary

-Publicly available Language Models (LMs) are increasingly being used by individuals and organizations to analyze and correlate data in ways that support complex question answering and decision-making.
+"Publicly available Language Models (LMs) are increasingly being used by individuals and organizations to analyze and correlate data in ways that support complex question answering and decision-making.
 While the underlying technology is based on language modeling, these tools are commonly referred to as Artificial Intelligence (AI) due to their ability to perform tasks that mimic human reasoning.
-One of the primary goals of LMs is to enable AI-driven applications by leveraging learned patterns and associations from vast amounts of data. - Generated using ChatGPT on 20250608.
+One of the primary goals of LMs is to enable AI-driven applications by leveraging learned patterns and associations from vast amounts of data." - Generated using ChatGPT on 20250608.

 During this workshop there will be references to using AI tools.
 Students are encouraged to use their favorite AI tools, subscription or subscription-less.
 Students that do not generally use AI tools can consider using easy to use tools include [ChatGPT](https://chatgpt.com/){:target="_blank"} and [Gemini](https://gemini.google.com/app){:target="_blank"}.
 These, and other, AI tools may limit the number of queries an unregistered user can make in a specific time period.
 Registering an account with the AI tool has the benefit of saving queries and getting to know the user's preferences for response formats and style.